 A man was at the crossroads and Satan came to join him.
 He looked into the man’s eyes and said unto him, Yea, hath God said there is only one way?

 The man said unto the serpent, God hath said of the many paths and religions of the world, Ye must not follow any path that goes forth from the crossroads, for if ye do ye shall surely die.
-But when ye see my Son walk a narrow path through the field, him ye will follow.
+But when ye see my Son walk a narrow path through the green pasture, him ye will follow.

 And when the man saw that the paths going forth from the crossroads were good for walking, and that they were wide and paved with smooth stones, and that trees laden with all manner of precious stones lined the paths, ready to be collected as trophies and progress markers, he stepped onto one of the paths and did walk.
-And his heart and mind were opened, and he knew his own power; and so he girded his loins and lifted up his chest in pride, for he knew he would need to use all of his power, strength, and resolve to walk the path set before him.
+And his eyes were opened, and he knew his own power; and so he girded his loins and lifted up his chest in pride, for he knew he would need to use all of his power, strength, and resolve to walk the path set before him.